neurolabusc/Bru2Nii/README.md

 ##### Compile from Source

-1.)
-You will want to install Lazarus (http://www.lazarus-ide.org).
+1. You will want to install Lazarus (http://www.lazarus-ide.org).
 For Windows, download and run the unified installer.
 For Linux and OSX, you will want to install the lazarus, fpc and fpc-src packages.
-2.)
-You can build these tools from the graphical interface.
+2. You can build these tools from the graphical interface.
 For example, launch Lazarus.
 Select Project/OpenProject and then choose project you wish to compile (for example Bru2Nii.lpr).
 Finally, choose the Run/Run command.
-3.)
-To compile the console version from the command line, run either one of these commands "fpc Bru2.lpr" or "lazbuild -B Bru2.lpr".
+3. To compile the console version from the command line, run either one of these commands "fpc Bru2.lpr" or "lazbuild -B Bru2.lpr".
-4.)
-To build the graphical version from the command line, run the command "lazbuild -B Bru2Nii.lpr".
+4. To build the graphical version from the command line, run the command "lazbuild -B Bru2Nii.lpr".
+Note by default OSX will compile to 32-bit Carbon.
+If you have a recent SVN of Lazarus (50307 or later) you can compile as 64-bit Cocoa with "lazbuild ./Bru2Nii.lpr --cpu=x86_64 --ws=cocoa --compiler="/usr/local/bin/ppcx64""
+5. You may optionally strip you executables to make them require less disk space, e.g. "strip ./Bru2Nii", "strip ./Bru2" - the compiler will probably do this automatically for Windows or Linux, but not OSX (due to the debugger).

 ##### Versions